corkami/pocs/collisions/README.md

 - the image meta data (dimensions, color space...) are stored in the `IHDR` chunk, which should in theory be right after the signature (ie, before any potential comment), so it would mean that we can only precompute collisions of images with the same meta data.
-  However, that chunk can actually be after a comment block, so we can put the collision data before the header, which enables to collide any pair of PNG with a single precomputation.
+  However, that chunk can actually be after a comment block (in the vast majority of readers), so we can put the collision data before the header, which enables to collide any pair of PNG with a single precomputation.

 Since a PNG chunk has a length on 4 bytes, there's no need to modify the structure of either file: we can jump over a whole image in one go.